IBM-Blockchain-Starter-Kit/api-bootstrap/docs/data-validation.md

 # Data Validation

-In this application, we demonstratrate an example of data validation to verify a request body for an endpoint.  <b>For blockchain applications, the developer should make sure to place the business logic and rules in the chaincode itself</b>.
+In this application, we demonstrate an example of data validation to verify a request body for an endpoint.  <b>For blockchain applications, the developer should make sure to place the business logic and rules in the chaincode itself</b>.
 This validation logic is added here as an example in case that there is a need to perform some validation up-front before reaching the chaincode.
-Other cases includes if validation cannot be performed on the chaincode side, such as when using an external blockchain storage service (i.e. BDS).
+Other cases include if validation cannot be performed on the chaincode side, such as when using an external blockchain storage service (i.e. BDS).

 This api-bootstrap provides validation on a data schema for a `POST` endpoint.
 This is done by creating middleware which validates the request body, to ensure that the required fields are provided with correct data format, before passing the request to a controller function.
-This validation makes use of the [@hapi/joi](https://www.npmjs.com/package/@hapi/joi) npm package which provides simple syntax to create requriements for the data fields and objects.
+This validation makes use of the [@hapi/joi](https://www.npmjs.com/package/@hapi/joi) npm package which provides simple syntax to create requirements for the data fields and objects.

 This api-bootstrap contains an example route `/data` that leverages the data validation middleware.
 This route details are provided in the `public/swagger.yaml` which presents the endpoint on the swagger api when the app is launched.
 The request body prompted by the endpoint looks like:
 ```